When is a probationary licence issued?

 See also Appealing disqualification for breach of conditions.

-Where a driver has successfully appealed a disqualification for breach of conditions and subsequently breaches a prescribed condition or exceeds a total of 2 demerit points, he/she will be disqualified from holding a licence for a period of 12 months and have their licence cancelled.
+Where a driver has successfully appealed a disqualification for breach of conditions and subsequently breaches a prescribed condition or exceeds a total of 2 demerit points, they will be disqualified from holding a licence for a period of 12 months and have their licence cancelled.

 No further appeals can be made for a period of 5 years from the date of the last successful appeal.